It’s no secret that many people discover new software through blog posts, videos, social media and other forms of digital content.

 FAQ pages (Frequently Asked Questions) let users find answers to common problems or issues.
 Buffer’s FAQs pages have a basic grid design and clear categories enclosed in thin squares.

-Each section includes a number of short articles about the different tasks users can accomplish such as using inviting team members, scheduling posts and managing them.
+Each section includes a number of short articles about the different tasks users can accomplish such as inviting team members, scheduling posts and managing them.

 2. Share Relevant Content